Noon Rally at OB Library Nov. 22nd. Come Join us and bring a sign.

 Coughran’s prentation about the Theosophists and why they came here was full of interesting facts about our history on the hill.

 Over 200 attendees, many surfers, came to the July 17, 2008 meeting presented by local surfer, artist and author Cher Pendarvis.
 A slide show of historical photographs and stories of local surfers made for a fun time reflecting back on the local surfing hitory and culture.
 A big Mahalo to special guests Bud Caldwell, Mouse Robb, and Marsh Malcom and friends from the original “Sunset Surfers”, who told their tales and share their wonderful historic photographs in the slide show.
 Cher touched on the earliest days of surfing in Ocean Beach.
 Her presentation covered local surfing from the 1930s to the1960s.
-Photos courtesy of Mouse Robb & Marsh Malcommouse
+Photos courtesy of Mouse Robb & Marsh Malcom

 The Ocean Beach Town Council Awarded the Ocean Beach Historical Society $500

+from the Christmas Tree Fund.
 Thank you Ocean Beach Tree Committee

 The OBHS was Awarded a San Diego County Community Project Grant